RadOnc-GPT: A Large Language Model for Radiation Oncology: Abstract

 \section{Abstract}

 This paper presents RadOnc-GPT, a large language model specialized for radiation oncology through advanced tuning methods.
-RadOnc-GPT was finetuned on a large dataset of radiation oncology patient records and clinical notes from the Mayo Clinic in Arizona.
+RadOnc-GPT was finetuned on a large dataset of radiation oncology patient records from the Mayo Clinic in Arizona.
 The model employs instruction tuning on three key tasks - generating radiotherapy treatment regimens, determining optimal radiation modalities, and providing diagnostic descriptions/ICD codes based on patient diagnostic details.
-Evaluations conducted by comparing RadOnc-GPT outputs to general large language model outputs showed that RadOnc-GPT generated outputs with significantly improved clarity, specificity, and clinical relevance.
+Evaluations conducted by comparing RadOnc-GPT outputs to general large language model outputs showed higher ROUGE scores in these three tasks.
 The study demonstrated the potential of using large language models fine-tuned using domain-specific knowledge like RadOnc-GPT to achieve transformational capabilities in highly specialized healthcare fields such as radiation oncology.
+However, our model's clinical relevance requires confirmation, and it specializes in only the aforementioned three specific tasks and lacks broader applicability.
+Furthermore, its evaluation through ROUGE scores might not reflect the true semantic and clinical accuracy — challenges we intend to address in future research.